rdtarvin/RADseq_Quito_2017/_posts/2017-08-02-afternoon-ddRAD-pyrad.md

 The finalized params file should look like this: <br>
-You may need to right click in order to paste

 ```bash
 ------- ipyrad params file (v.0.7.1)--------------------------------------------
 ddrad-v1        ## [0] [assembly_name]: Assembly name.
 Used to name output directories for assembly steps